pythonwithalex/Spring2015/week3/class_exercises.md

 #### Questions:
 + In the while loop, why would it be a bad idea to print `n` on the last line in the loop?
 + How do n in the `while` loop and n in the `for` loop differ?
++ What is the value of `n` after the while loop ends in example 1
++ What is the value of `n` after the for loop ends